jkriege2/JKQtPlotter/examples/simpletest_datastore/README.md

 # Tutorial (JKQTPlotter): Basic Usage of JKQTPDatastore             {#JKQTPlotterBasicJKQTPDatastore}

-This project (see `./examples/simpletest_datastore/`) explains several advanced options of JKQTPDatastore, which is the class used to centrally store the data for (most) graphs on a JKQTPlotter widget.
+This tutorial project (see `./examples/simpletest_datastore/`) explains several options of JKQTPDatastore, which is the class used to centrally store the data for (most) graphs on a JKQTPlotter widget.

 [TOC]